Team-Peryton/AVL-automation/README.md

 # AVL-Wrapper
 Wraps avl.
-Code is very messy.
+Code is highly scuffed.
 You have been warned.

 #### Tail Sizing
 - Suggests tail configurations based on input geometry to achieve a desired static margin.